muskan67889/Muskan.Jaiswal-COIT12206-2026T1-Portfolio/WEEK4/README.md

 Command Uses were (ip route show) and (sysctl next.ipv4.ip_forward)

+## Topology

 ## Testing
 I tested connectivity using ping between different subnets hosts and confirmed successful communication through the router.

 I learned how routing tables control network traffic and how routers forward packets between different subnets.

+I imported the OSPF template project and started all nodes.
+I waited for FRR routers to fully boot.No manual configuration was required because IP addresses and OSPF were already set.

+Commond Used:
+show ip route
+traceroute <destination IP>

+While testing I observed routing tables and neighbor relationships between routers.
+I used traceroute to check the path between the hosts.
+OSPF automatically recalculated a new path.

+I learned how OSPF automatically updates routing paths when a link fails and how routers dynamically find the best route in a network.

+## Reflection
+This week helped me understand how routing works in both static and dynamic networks.
+I learned how routers forward packets between subnets and how OSPF automatically updates routes when network changes occur.